You may view our frequently asked questions by clicking on the menus below.

 “I think it is vital for the student to have his own computer if the parents consistently use the computer during what we would consider school hours.
 My son attends a cooperative school during the day.
 He shares a computer with 1 other student during school hours so a schedule has been worked out between the 2 students.
 However, he has his own computer at home to do homework.
 My husband spends many hours a day on the computer and sharing did not work well.”

-NorthStar uses traditional textbooks as well as e-textbooks and CDs.
+NorthStar uses traditional textbooks or e-textbooks and other materials.
 Some courses use vendor materials that carry a fee.
-All other multimedia resources are included in the price of the course.
+Other resources are included in the price of the course.

 Please see the Tuition & Fees page for a full breakdown of fees and cost information.